pablisch/my-app-projects/README.md

 Just re-ordering the apps takes quite a bit of editing in this current format.
 This section will guide you through that process... at least where it needs doing.

 ##### In index.html
-1. Navlink titles (currently lines 29 to 34)
+1. Navlink titles (currently lines 29 to 34).
+Re-order as required.
-2. App panel contains image, title and description (e.g. app one is currently lines 61 to 69)
+2. App panel `list` element contains an image, title and description (e.g. app one is currently lines 61 to 69).
+Re-order to match navlinks.
+3. Within in each app panel `list` element, there is a `div` and a `span` element which have IDs of `panel-#-1` and `panel-#-2` respectively.
+These reference the order of the panels and need to run in consecutive order.
+Example: if the 3rd panel content is moved up into 2nd position the IDs `panel-3-1` amd `panel-3-1` will need to be changed to `panel-2-1` and `panel-2-1`, and the reverse done to the previously second panel that has been shfted into thrid place. **NOTE:** It is always the first number in the class that denotes panel order.

+##### In projectData.js
+Reorder the project objects as needed within the array to match changes made in `index.html`.

 ## Technologies Used